-V. Academic Research and Writing
+IV.
+Academic Research and Writing

 Academic written expression is an art and a skill necessary for success in secondary and higher education and in various professions.
-Stiftung Louisenlund is committed to developing its students' research and writing skills in order to prepare them for their university education and beyond.
+Stiftung Louisenlund is committed to developing its students' research and writing skills to prepare them for their university education and beyond.
 In the MYP and the DP, such skills are supported through:

-- · curricular research and writing training in the MYP English course - supplemental subject-specific research and writing training (e.g. in the experimental sciences) - completion of the Personal Project (MYP requirement) - an Extended Essay and Personal Project Coordinator who is an active member of the school faculty - · mandatory Extended Essay Research, Personal Project, and Writing Workshops - · Extended Essay and Personal Project Advising - Extended Essay Days - · access to the school library and close cooperation with the school librarian
+- curricular research and writing training in the MYP Language and Literature courses - supplemental subject-specific research and writing training (e.g. in the experimental sciences) - completion of the Personal Project (MYP requirement) - an Extended Essay and a Personal Project Coordinator who are active members of the school faculty - mandatory Extended Essay Research, Personal Project, and Writing Workshops - Extended Essay and Personal Project Advising - Extended Essay and Personal Project Days - TOK Essay Days - · access to the school library and close cooperation with the school library guild - annual workshops on media literacy

 Louisenlund recognizes the central role the library plays as a resource for faculty and students.
 We aim to maintain adequate and up-to-date library resources for our students and to supplement these resources through the use of JSTOR and other online research tools and data bases.
-The IB Principal and MYP Coordinator will maintain close ties with the school's research and writing coordinator in order to ensure that students and faculty have access to resources required for the Personal Project, the Extended Essay and other academic research undertakings.
+The IB Principal and MYP Coordinator will maintain close ties with the school's research and writing coordinator and library guild in order to ensure that students and faculty have access to resources required for the Personal Project, the Extended Essay and other academic research undertakings.

-For the international branch of the school the American Psychological Association (APA) is the required standard for style and referencing.
+For Louisenlund's IB World School the American Psychological Association (APA) is the required standard for style and referencing.

-The next review of the School Language Policy will take place in June 2022.
+The next review of the School Language Policy will take place in January 2025.